 What I hope to see

-A single demand must be made.
-Christian and non-Christian thinker alike should no longer allow themselves to be ignorant of the histories and logic that runs behind their standing conclusions.
+A single demand is made.
+Christian and non-Christian thinker alike should no longer allow themselves ignorance of the histories nor the logic that runs behind their standing conclusions.
 The Greek influence is neither good nor bad, and it is neither liberal nor conservative in dogmatic position.
-What it is, however, is the story of how the people before us thought about themselves, about God, and about the world as it is ordered around us and we try to understand it.
+What it is, however, is the story of how the people before us thought about themselves, about God, and about the world as ordered around us.

 Of the Classical liberal, I would ask that they question reason and how they are so certain of its reasonable conclusions.
 Of the conservative, that they question soul/spirit or at least “form” style thinking about “T” True realities.